woblerr/gpbackman/COMMANDS.md

 unless the --cascade option is passed in.

 If backup already deleted, the deletion process is skipped, unless --force option is specified.
+If errors occur during the deletion process, the errors can be ignored using the --ignore-errors option.
+The --ignore-errors option can be used only with --force option.

 By default, the deletion will be performed for local backup.